maulik30/twitter_scrapper/README.md

 # twitter_scrapper
-Scraping twitter data using the twitterscraper python module
+Scraping twitter data using the twitterscraper python module and creating a dataframe from same